alicankayhan/about/README.md

 ## I'm a JR.Frontend Developer

-- :dart: I’m currently working on a Flutter Project!
+- :dart: I’m currently working on a JavaScript.
-- :computer: I’m currently learning Flutter
+- :computer: I’m currently learning React
-- :date: 2022 Goals: Contribute more to Open Source projects
+- :date: 2022 Goals: Increasing the number of projects.
-- ⚡ Fun fact: I love to explore new repositories

 ### Connect with me: